bahrus/trans-render/README.md

 ## Workflow

 trans-render provides helper functions for either 1)  cloning a template, and then walking through the DOM, applying rules in document order, or, 2) using the same syntax, applying changes on a live DOM fragment.
 Note that the document can grow as processing takes place (due, for example, to cloning sub templates).
 It's critical, therefore, that the processing occur in a logical order, and that order is down the document tree.
 That way it is fine to append nodes before continuing processing.

+As such, trans-render could (in theory) be used to augment/finesse the results of template.createInstance of the [template instantiation proposal](https://w3c.github.io/webcomponents/proposals/Template-Instantiation.html).

 ## Drilling down to children